BFO1715/weighing_data_system/README.md

 # Weighing Data System

-Weighing Data System is a terminal application that allows the user to input the inweight of vehicles that coming into a site and input the outweights of a vehicles leaving site.
-The system then calculates the netweight of each vehicle and the total load of vehicles that have been in and out of site for that period (this system is based on 5 vehicles per period weighed in kg).
+Weighing Data System is a terminal application that allows the user to input the inweight of vehicles that coming into a site and input the outweights of vehicles leaving site.
+The system then calculates the netweight of each vehicle and the total load of vehicles that have been in and out of site for that period (this system is based on 5 vehicles per period weighing a minimum of 7,500kg).
 The data logged for inweight, outweight and netweight is then parsed to google sheets for record keeping and further analysis.

 <img src="assets/images/app_multi_device.png" alt="App Multi Device" width="405" height="250"><br>
 <img src="assets/images/inweight_data.png" alt="Inweight Data" width="135" height="175"><img src="assets/images/outweight_data.png" alt="Outweight Data" width="135" height="175"><img src="assets/images/netweight_data.png" alt="Netweight Data" width="135" height="175">